Danny Coale: Pittsburgh Steelers

-He was signed to a reserve/future contract by the Pittsburgh Steelers on January 28, 2014.
+Coale was signed to a reserve/future contract by the Pittsburgh Steelers on January 28, 2014.
 After suffering a displaced finger fracture, he was waived with an injury designation on August 5 to make room for James Shaw.
-On January 1, 2015, he was re-signed to the practice squad.
+On January 1, 2015, Coale was re-signed to the team's practice squad.

 Personal life

 Coale is the son of Jimmy Coale, professor of physical education and head strength and conditioning coach at Virginia Military Institute and his wife, Kathy.
 He is one of three boys, with two brothers, Kevin, a former University of Virginia lacrosse player, and Ryan, a baseball player.
 He is the son-in-law of former NFL offensive tackle Tunch Ilkin.